Polygonal fort: Impact of rifled artillery

 In the United States, it had been decided at an early stage that it would be impractical to provide landward fortifications for rapidly expanding cities but a considerable investment had been made in seaward defences in the form of multi-tiered casemated batteries, originally based on Montalembert's designs.
 During the American Civil War of 1861 to 1865, the exposed masonry of these coastal batteries was found to be vulnerable to modern rifled artillery; Fort Pulaski was quickly breached by only ten of these guns.
 On the other hand, the hastily constructed earthworks of landward fortifications proved much more resilient; the garrison of Fort Wagner were able to hold out for 58 days behind ramparts built of sand.

 In France the military establishment clung to the concept of the bastion system.
 Between 1841 and 1844, an immense bastioned trace, the Thiers Wall, was built around Paris.
 It was a single rampart 33 km long reinforced by 94 bastions.
 The main approaches to the city were further defended by several outlying bastioned forts, designed for all-round defence but not sited to be mutually supporting.
 In the Franco-Prussian War of 1870, the invading Prussians were able to surround Paris after taking some of the outer forts and then bombard the city and its population with their rifled siege guns, without the need for a costly assault.

 In the aftermath of defeat, the French belatedly adopted a version of the polygonal system in a huge programme of fortification which commenced in 1874, under the direction of General Raymond Adolphe Séré de Rivières.
 Polygonal forts typical of the Séré de Rivières system had guns protected by iron armour or revolving Mougin turrets.
 The vulnerable masonry of the accommodation casemates were built facing away from an opponent, protected overhead by large mounds of earth, 5.5 m deep.
 The programme involved the building of ring fortresses around Paris and to guard border crossings, often surrounding Vauban-era fortifications; the loss of Alsace-Lorraine to the Prussians created the need for a new defensive zone, described as a "barrier of iron".
-Similar forts were also being built in Germany designed Hans Alexis von Bichler.
+Similar forts were also being built in Germany designed by Hans Alexis von Bichler.